Cycling Alicante: heat mountains and desert roads

 Riding Alicante: Heat, Mountains, and Desert Roads

 Alicante in Spain is renowned the world over, as a holiday hotspot.
 However, are you aware how great the road cycling is in this majestic Spanish resort?
-It’s nestled amongst coastal mountains, with exceptional roads; which is why I took myself on a cycling trip, recently.
+Probably not, as too often, the focus of cyclists when travelling to Spain is the Islands, or Girona.
+However, Alicante has everything to offer, including roads that are less filled with other riders, a quieter feeling and sublime views.
+It’s nestled amongst coastal mountains, with exceptional roads; which is why I took myself on a cycling trip there, recently.

 Route Information